raffecat/manglr-v0/README.md

 Manglr
 ======

-Manglr is an HTML-first, component-friendly _universal_ framework with an emphasis on less code and more web standards.
+Manglr is an HTML-first component-friendly web compiler with an emphasis on less code and more web standards.
 It scales from a simple blog app to a full CMS, and works in any browser.

 TL;DR
 -----